 Peacock Hill exits onto McBroom Street from which the trails in the Hansen Dam watershed are half a block away.
-From there we can ride tree-shaded paths, through streams and on groomed trails, all the way to the famous Doc Larsen trail and up into
+From there we can ride tree-shaded paths, through streams and on groomed trails, all the way to the famous Doc Larsen trail and beyond.

 -Meet the Owners-

 the Clapp Family

 We are so excited to call Peacock Hill our new home and look forward to getting to know you all and becoming a part of this community.
 With this move Cody has finally been able to return to what he knows and loves, living and working with horses and we are so thrilled to have the unique opportunity to raise our girl ranchy in the city and surrounded by amazing animals.

 Cody grew up ranching and cowboying in Idaho and Wyoming.
 He then took those skills and his love of adventure and the outdoors and started a career being what I refer to as a “Professional Fun Haver”.
 He was a backcountry snowmobile guide in Yellowstone National Park, mushed Dogs in Jackson, Wyoming and then moved to the Torrey, Utah and the mouth of Capital Reef National Park where he began an outfitting and outdoor adventure business specializing in backcountry horse pack trips.
 He also started his own horse breeding program in an effort to create the perfect mountain horse.
 He ran that business happily roaming the wilds of Utah, Arizona, New Mexico and Wyoming with a herd of 45 horses until he met me on a ski trip in Park City, Utah…